tilt-dev/tilt.build/docs/file_changes.md

 The `only=` parameter accepts paths, not glob patterns.

 Again, these paths are evaluated relative to the `context` passed to `docker_build`; in the call above, the only directories included in the resulting image are `foo/src` and `foo/static-files`.

+### only= and other build types

+Other build types don't have an `only=` parameter.

+For `docker_build`, `only=` filters what files are available to the docker build within the build context.
+Other types of builds are simply able to access all files, and `deps=` specifies which paths trigger them.

 ### .tiltignore